2022-cs244/2022-cs244.github.io/deliverables/p4-mininet.md

 4. `cd` into the [p4-mininet-tutorials/P4D2_2018_East/vm](https://github.com/CS344-Stanford-18/p4-mininet-tutorials/tree/master/P4D2_2018_East/vm) directory and run `$ vagrant up`.
 It will take about 30 minutes for the virtual machine to provision so be patient, go grab a cup of coffee :)

 5. Once the previous command completes you should see a login prompt within Virtual Box.
 Log in with username `p4` and password `p4`.
 Then run `$ sudo shutdown -r now`.
 When the machine reboots, you should have a graphical desktop machine with the all software required to run the exercises pre-installed.

+#### Directly Downloading the VM Image

+If for some reason you cannot build the VM image on your own you can directly download the image from Google Drive.

+1. Install [VirtualBox](https://virtualbox.org/) on your laptop.

+2. Download the VM image: [P4 Tutorial 2018-03-05.ova](https://drive.google.com/open?id=1ACkpD66zoBJHCX2K50OO8-pssJGZhzMr).

+3. Import the virtual machine into VirtualBox.
+Open VirtualBox, select “File > Import Appliance”, and navigate to the downloaded file.

+4. Boot virtual machine.
+Select “P4 Tutorial 2018-03-05”, and click “Start”.

+5. Create a fork of the [p4-mininet-tutorials](https://github.com/CS344-Stanford-18/p4-mininet-tutorials) repository.

+6. Clone your forked repository into `p4` user's home directory on the VM and work from within your clone, *not* the `tutorials` folder preinstalled on the VM.

 The Exercises
 -------------